MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 ### Skill invocation name not recognized when changing between accounts

 There is a bug in switching between Microsoft (personal) Accounts (MSAs) and AAD Accounts due to cached credentials.
+Invocation grammars are tied to the user identity.
+Some identity information is cached by Cortana's agent and doesn't get cleared when you switch between MSA and AAD accounts.
+This information is *not* cleared by rebooting if `fast start` is enabled.

 There is a work around.

 1. Start Microsoft Task Manager.
 1. Click on `More details`.